gregl83/parlog/README.md

 A tool for querying and parsing Morgan log file directories and outputting results in CSV format.

+**CAUTION**
+This package does NOT have automated tests.
+While the package has served it's intended purpose it should be considered an Alpha product until testing has been added.
+Hopefully tests will be added shortly.

 ## Requirements

 - NodeJS